-The recent research results were so positive and clearly identified the human potential for impacting cancer through mental energy of Sean Harribance® that we are excited to announce that it will be replicated.
-Sean is set to repeat this project and increase the duration of exposure.
+The recent research results were so positive and clearly identified the human potential for impacting cancer through the mental energy of Sean Harribance® that we are excited to announce that it was replicated.
+Sean completed a second project with increased duration of exposure.
 We anticipate the results to show even greater inhibition of the cancer cell growth.

 A STUDY DONE BY THE UNIVERSITY OF TEXAS MD ANDERSON CANCER CENTER, HOUSTON, TX AND SEAN HARRIBANCE INSTITUTE FOR PARAPSYCHOLOGY RESEARCH, INC.